edsu/diary/README.md

 ---

+## 5/23/2023

+Dear Diary, today was certainly a day I won't easily forget. *Helen* and I were *intently* watching a *Hollywood* movie, which was supposed to be a cheerful break from our usual fare.
+Yet there it was, another film glorifying war and tainted by *odious* *massacres*.
+When will they *desciscere* – break free – from their addiction to *surexcitations*?
+I think they should rather focus on meaningful stories instead of just churning out cheap thrills one after another.
+We *affirmed* our loyalty to our taste by switching from the *battleship* movie to a different channel.
+There we found a documentary that touched on meaningful topics, such as the *imperiled* environment and its effect on animals.
+Unfortunately, this one was not exempt from the *cheapness* of invasive advertising which swept and *sweel* – swelled – across the screen. *Eligibly* *transhipped* from one scene to the next, we got to witness the sad reality of pandas being pushed away from their homes due to human influence and the resulting deforestation.
+After watching the documentary, we decided to reunite – momentarily *reuning* – with our friends and headed to the *bookmaker* to lay a bet on an upcoming horse race.
+Our *jugement* – judgment – had been clouded by our collective enthusiasm for the race.
+Later in the evening, we couldn't help but ponder whether our seemingly harmless actions were indeed contributing to the *stranglings* of the kind of profundity that we had so earnestly sought.

 ## 5/22/2023

 Dear Diary, today I had the most bizarre encounter with *Clair* *Lambton*.
 She seemed to be *secretlie* involved with an individual named *Turell*; a character I've rarely seen before.
 As I *perused* through the aisles of *Niemeyer*'s grocery store, I stumbled upon them, enshrouded in *Avilion* and *tending* to a large pot of steaming *frijoles*.
 For some inexplicable reason, they were both up to the "*raplach*," attempting to *extenuate* the pungent scent, as if *warranting* suspicion.
 Much to my chagrin, I *jammed* my toe into a nearby shelf, drawing their attention.